Mecodema dunnorum

 Mecodema dunnorum is a large-bodied ground beetle in the Mecodema genus found in some native forest remnants (e.g., Remiger's Bush Scenic Reserve and Dunn's Bush Scenic Reserve) in the Puhoi area, north Auckland, New Zealand.
 It is one of six endemic Mecodema species that are found in the Auckland entomological region, as per Crosby et al. 1976.

 This beetle was named after Val Dunn and her late husband Arthur Dunn for their conservation work in the Puhoi-Warkworth areas of north Auckland.
-Both the bush reserves were covenanted by the Dunn family so that there were native forest remnants south of the Puhoi River.
+Both the bush reserves were covenanted by the Dunn family so that there are well established native forest remnants south of the Puhoi River.

 Identification

 Differing from other North Island Mecodema species by the: